BartMassey/fasthello/README.md

 * `ludicrous.rs` is a version by
   [DEC05EBA](https://github.com/DEC05EBA) that uses a handmade buffer.
-It is the same speed as `turbo.c`.
+It is about 10% slower than `turbo.c`.

 * `serious.rs` (not actually serious) is a C-like Rust implementation with tons of `unsafe` employing all the tricks.
-It is the same speed as `turbo.c`, which is reasonable given that it's even uglier and no safer.
+It is the same speed as `turbo.c` (currently insignificantly faster, actually), which is reasonable given that it's even uglier and no safer.
 "You can write FORTRAN in any language."

 Many of these will run only on a POSIX system.
 I have tried them only on Linux.